 Cruises offer a slice of the planet you don’t get to see every day.
 The turquoise waters of the Caribbean.
 Glaciers in Alaska.
 The exotic Western Mediterranean and everywhere in between.
-This is definitely an upgrade from piling in the van and going to visit grandma, although if you want to visit grandma, invite her on the family cruise.
+This is definitely an upgrade from piling in the van and going to visit grandma.
+Although if you want to visit grandma, invite her on the family cruise.
 A family cruise is a vacation with something to please everyone.
-Cruises are great for kids of all ages, whether that kid is 8 or 88.
+From 8 to 88, cruises are great for people of all ages.

 Family cruises are generally low cost in comparison to other vacations.
-Your cruise includes food and entertainment.
-Plus you can see multiple destinations without dragging your bags in and out of a new hotel room every day.
+Your cruise includes accommodations, food and entertainment.
+Plus, you can see multiple destinations without dragging your bags in and out of a new hotel room every day.

 We love sharing tips and stories with our fellow Traveling Grandparents.
 Join our private Facebook Group to become part of our community!

 On our last cruise, I got to introduce my son to the wonderful world of snorkeling.
-I also had a morning on an adults-only beach where no one said “Mom, watch this.”
+I also had a morning to myself on an adults-only beach where no one said, “Mom, watch this.”
 Not one time.
 Truly the best of both worlds.

 Let’s face it.
 It’s been a long few years and as many families wade back into the waters of travel they want to do it safely.
-With changing rules, regulations, and entry requirements in different countries sit back and let a cruise company do all the work.
-They’ll let you know exactly what you need to get on and off of the ship.
+With changing rules, regulations and entry requirements in different countries, sit back and let a cruise company do all the work.
+They’ll let you know exactly what you need to get on and off the ship.
 Safety protocol will fall to them.
-If a country changes their requirements or has a safety concern they’ll change the itinerary.
+If a country changes its requirements or has a safety concern the cruise company will change the itinerary.
 It’s a lot easier to let them do the mental workout of managing the paperwork.
 Make it a true vacation and let someone else do the heavy lifting.
-All you need to worry about is paying, buying travel insurance, and showing up.
+All you need to worry about is paying, buying travel insurance and showing up.

 Plan a Cruise: What are the Best Cruises for Families?

-Camp Ocean offers Dr. Seuss themed activities, Build-A-Bear workshops and is definitely more than a cruise ship babysitting service.
-In addition, there are other activities kids can partake in, such as a Sky Course, Thrill Theater, various sports, late night parties and an arcade.
-Some have an upcharge.
+Camp Ocean offers Dr. Seuss-themed activities, games and Build-A-Bear workshops.
+It’s definitely more than a cruise ship babysitting service.
+In addition, there are other activities kids can participate in, such as a Sky Course, Thrill Theater, various sports, late night parties and an arcade.
+Some have an additional fee.
 There’s also a teen lounge.